spack/spack/lib/spack/docs/chain.rst

 #.
 Users should not uninstall packages from the upstream instance.
 Since the
-   upstream instance doesn't know about the local instance, it cannot prevent the installation of packages which the local instance depends on.
+   upstream instance doesn't know about the local instance, it cannot prevent the uninstallation of packages which the local instance depends on.

 Other details about upstream installations: